CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ### Factorial Class

 The `Factorial` class extends the `Calculator` abstract class and provides the implementation for factorial operations.
 In the factorial class, a comparison is being made by running the same calculation using recursion and iteration.
 For each execution, the time is measured to compare which method is more efficient.
+Calculating the factorial iteritavely proved to be more efficient.
 Assertion is also used to check if the variable n is less than 0.
-If n is less than 0 an AssertionError will be raised with the message "Number must be greater or equal to 0."
+If n is less than 0 an AssertionError and an illegal argument exception will be raised with the message "Number must be greater or equal to 0."

 #### Code Snippet